isoaxe/personal-website/README.md

 This takes the `development.js` file and converts it into `production.js` by running envify, uglifyify and terser on it.
 This is then loaded in the HTML file via a `<script>` tag.

+### Note on Loading Scripts:

+By default the `production.js` script is loaded.
+Any changes made to the codebase will not be updated until the relatively time-consuming `build` is run again.
+Therefore for development purposes, comment out that script in `index.html` and uncomment the `development.js` script so that is used instead.
+This way, the page will reload if you make edits to files in the backend folder without having to run the build each time.
+You will also see any lint errors in the console.

 **Now the backend functions need to be set up.**